 History

-The House of the Good Shepherd has grown and evolved into a Sanctuary Certified Institution - less than 50 in the world.
+The House of the Good Shepherd has grown and evolved into a Sanctuary Certified Institution

 Members of the Trinity Episcopal Church gather together to establish an Asylum for children in Central NY, to be called The House of the Good Shepherd.